jepstein-eagle/adaptable/packages/adaptable/adaptable-functions-guide.md

 - Some Functions provide **Toolbars** which can be displayed in the Dashboard (via Tabs).
 These provide easy access to commonly used Functions e.g. Layouts, Reports, Quick Search.
 You are able to stipulate which Toolbars are visible through the Dashboard Function.

-- The AdapTable ToolPanel (at the side of the grid) contains a number of **ToolPanels**.
-Like toolbars, these provide ready access to common functionality (the same Functions generally provide Toolbars and ToolPanels).
+- Functions can also provide **ToolPanels** to be hosted in the AdapTable ToolPanel (at the side of the grid).
+Like toolbars, these provide ready access to common functionality (the same Functions generally provide both).

 - Functions which offer objects that can be created / edited / deleted do so via **Function Wizards**.
 These provide a step-by-step way to edit the sometimes complex objects that can be created.